LeonardoSilvaCosta/cripto-currency-api/README.md

 ### 💻 About

-This Project is under construction and aims to meet the demand of a cliente.
+This Project is under construction and aims to meet the demand of a client.

 ---
 ### Features